| Title: | Create Tables for Reporting Clinical Trials |

 Result of function |

-has the following properties:
+TRUE if x has the following properties:

-is a data.frame with exactly one row and with unique colnames.
+x is a data.frame with exactly one row and with unique colnames.
 Else throws an error.

-Checks the output of function statistics
+Checks the output of function statistics.

 x |